Day 1:

 Day 12:

-After a final morning seeking out anything we have missed thus far in the Kotamabagu area, we will return to Manado in the afternoon for an overnight stay.
+After a final morning seeking out anything we have missed thus far in the Kotamabagu area we will return to Manado in time for lunch then in the afternoon continue to the nearby Tangkoko-Dua Saudara National Park in time for afternoon birding and check in for a two-night stay.

-Morning flight from Manado to Ternate, crossing Weber’s line and enter the Australasian avifaunal region as we do so.
+Morning visit to the remnant forest patches of Gunung Mahawu.
+Here we have further chances at some elusive species we might still be missing including Scaly Kingfisher, perhaps the most elusive of the endemic Sulawesi kingfishers, Sulawesi Pitta, Sulawesi Bush-hen, Crimson-crowned Flowerpecker and Sulawesi Myzomela.
+After birding we head to Sam Ratulangi International Airport, Manado for our flight to Ternate crossing Weber’s line and enter the Australasian avifaunal region as we do so.
 From Ternate we take a chartered speedboat across the bay to Sidangoli and from there transfer to our friendly guesthouse in Sofifi.
-In the afternoon we willbegin our exploration of the area with our first Halmahera endemics on offer.
-Night at local guesthouse.
+Night at Sofifi.

 Day 16: